fpouyez/AdrUtilities/README.md

 ### enableCodeLensNavigation

 Enable CodeLens navigation to ADRs.
+When set to true, CodeLens will be active immediately and will show clickable links above ADR references in your code.
+The CodeLens provider is registered for all file types (`*`) to transform ADR references into clickable links.

 Default : *true*.

-### enableCodeLensOnStartup

-Enable CodeLens navigation automatically on startup.
-Set to false for better performance.

-Default : *false*.
+**Note**: You can manually enable/disable CodeLens using the command palette commands "ADR Navigation Enable" and "ADR Navigation Disable".

 ### currentTemplate